diegargon/ProjectBase/README.md

 This code are in very early stage, have bugs, security problems and messy code.
 This code can change completely and probably will change.
 Not use it in something serious.

-My mainly purpose and first example project its build a framework and a news cms, will use for others project too.

 EXAMPLE SITE
 ============
 Early example  http://projectbase.envigo.net (sometimes not work since its the production web)